Backcountry Ski Setup Advice

 1. Lightweight Touring Setup

-This is the kind of setup that’s ideal for a week long hut to hut tour, but for maximum versatility we recommend you buy skis that are still ok for occasional resort use too.
+This is the kind of setup that’s suitable for all of our ski touring holidays, but ideally suited to a longer hut to hut week like the haute route ski tour.
+However, for maximum versatility we recommend you buy skis that are still ok for occasional resort use too.
 For a dedicated lightweight ski touring setup, weight is clearly a big consideration – as you spend far more time each day skinning up than skiing down.
 Having said that, for most people the main reason for going up is to enjoy skiing back down again – so our key advice is: don’t go too light and skinny on the skis.

 We say this because nowadays you can buy excellent wider bodied touring skis that weigh ~2.5-3kg and ski brilliantly in all the conditions you are likely to encounter on a longer tour – whereas if you go much lighter than this, depending on your skill level, you may notice a considerable drop off in ski performance, which you will need to make up for with better technique (ie you might see various guides and locals skiing on narrow or very light skis, but for the majority of British ski tourers it makes far more sense to ski on something a bit more substantial!)

-The other side of the coin is that for skiing in Europe, we recommend you don’t buy too wide a ski; as although there are some very light-but-wide skis out there, these usually don’t ski too well in anything but powder and are a nightmare in tricky/tight terrain, on firm spring snow, or in icy skin tracks etc – ie they’re not a versatile choice for multiday touring in the European Alps.
+The other side of the coin is that for ski touring in Europe, we recommend you don’t buy too wide a ski; as although there are some very light-but-wide skis out there, these usually don’t ski too well in anything but powder and are a nightmare in tricky/tight terrain, on firm spring snow, or in icy skin tracks etc – ie they’re not a versatile choice for the majority of ski touring in Europe.

 Recommended Lightweight Touring Setup: